Switzerland plans to take in unaccompanied minors from Greece

 Switzerland is planning to take in “a certain number” of unaccompanied migrant children who have sought refuge in Greece, Switzerland’s justice minister announced on Friday.
 Rights groups have slammed Greek migrant camp conditions for minors.

-Karin Keller-Sutter told the Keystone-SDA news agency that the Federal Department of Justice and Police (FDJP) had given Greece assurances that Switzerland would take “a certain number of unaccompanied minors with family ties to Switzerland”.
+Karin Keller-Sutter told the Keystone-SDA news agency that her ministry had given Greece assurances that Switzerland would take “a certain number of unaccompanied minors with family ties to Switzerland”.
 It is unclear how many children or when the first will arrive.

+Her statement confirms an announcement by the Swiss state secretariat for Migration from early December.

-The Swiss minister urged the European Commission to "take the reins in its hands and draw up an action plan for Greece".
+Keller-Sutter urged the European Commission to "take the reins in its hands and draw up an action plan for Greece".

 She made the remarks on Friday ahead of the start of a European Union ministerial meeting in Zagreb, Croatia.